 On that note, though, it’s worth mentioning that there are a lot of criticisms aimed at the space, as well.
 For starters, it’s still an unregulated and anonymity-driven market - this, in turn, means that there are quite a few malicious players out there, that are looking to access your funds.

 Following that, same as the crypto market, DeFi is still a very volatile industry.
 The volatility may sway some individuals away, especially with the regulatory uncertainty looming in the background.

 If you do decide to get into DeFi, though, you’ll need a reliable wallet, and also some Ether coins, too.
-For the wallet, you should look at either Ledger or Trezor, while Ether can be bought on an exchange platform, such as Coinbase or Binance.
+For the wallet, you should look at either Ledger or Trezor, while Ether can be bought on an exchange platform, such as Binance or KuCoin.

 With that said, thanks for reading!
 I hope that you now know what is DeFi crypto, and are a bit more aware of the space, in general.
 Until next time, and good luck!